 Ophthalmic: Increased lacrimation (4% to 5%)

-<1%, postmarketing, and/or case reports with combination therapy: Heart failure, pleural effusion, sepsis
+<1%, postmarketing, and/or case reports: Left systolic heart failure, pleural effusion, sepsis, tumor lysis syndrome

 Concerns related to adverse effects:

-• Gastrointestinal adverse events: Diarrhea occurred more frequently in patients receiving pertuzumab in combination with trastuzumab and docetaxel, compared to patients receiving only trastuzumab and docetaxel.
+• GI adverse events: Diarrhea occurred more frequently in patients receiving pertuzumab in combination with trastuzumab and docetaxel, compared to patients receiving only trastuzumab and docetaxel.
 Diarrhea occurred more frequently in the first pertuzumab cycle and was generally grade 1 or 2; diarrhea was usually managed with loperamide and rarely required treatment delay (Swain 2017).

 Concomitant drug therapy issues: